davidbelhamou/DE-test/README.md

 # Overview
 This project demonstrates the use of file system monitoring and database operations in Python.
-The codebase consists of three main functionalities implemented in separate threads:
+The codebase consists of two main functionalities implemented in separate threads:

+Design and Implementation:
 1. Generating Fake Data: One thread is responsible for generating fake data files in a designated directory every 5 seconds.
 2. Monitoring the Directory: Another thread uses the watchdog library to monitor the directory for new files and insert these files into an SQLite database based on their filenames.
-3. Inserting Data into SQLite database

-Design and Implementation:
-- Generating Fake Data: This code generates fake JSON data for vehicle status and object detection, writes it to a specific directory with, and repeats this process every 5 seconds.
-The data files are named based on the table they are intended to be inserted into, indicating the appropriate database table.

-- Monitoring the Directory
-Utilizes the watchdog library to watch the data directory.
-When a new file is detected, the MyHandler class handles the file creation event.
-The handler reads the new file and inserts its data into the appropriate table.

 filename convention:
 <table_name>_timestamp.json